Skip to main content

 • Circular Economy in the High-Tech World, an external workshop on material circularity for High Tech products.

-• Engaging with stakeholders through national trade organizations and professional society meetings on the topic of “black mass” (shredded lithium battery material).
+• Engage with stakeholders through national trade organizations and professional society meetings.

 "Black Mass" and Critical Mineral Recovery

 What happens when lithium batteries “die”?
 First, they are shredded to produce “black mass,” or shredded lithium (Li) battery material.
-“Black mass" contains several materials, including critical minerals, metals, and polymers.
-Separating critical metals and minerals from “black mass” for reuse could help the U.S. sustain domestic critical mineral supplies.
-As demand for lithium/EV batteries increases, reliable processing techniques will crucially impact U.S. commerce and domestic interests.
-NIST is working with stakeholders and performing research to develop “black mass” recycling techniques.
+“Black mass" contains several materials, including critical minerals and advanced materials (like graphite).
+Separating critical materials, minerals, and materials from “black mass” for reuse could help the U.S. sustain a domestic critical mineral supply.
+As demand for advanced technologies increases, reliable processing and material evaluation techniques will impact U.S. commerce and domestic interests.
+NIST works with stakeholders and performs research to support “black mass” production and critical mineral and material retention.